 Downriver paddling is one of the best outdoor experiences, but paddling in a shallow river with the salmon migrating upstream to spawn is a special experience.
 During the last big sockeye run, we paddled down the Shuswap River from the Skookumchuck to Enderby.

-We had timed the paddle to the peak of the salmon run and are looking forward to the next peak year in 2014.
+We had timed the paddle to the peak of the salmon run and are looking forward to the next peak years.

 The Shuswap River rises high in the Monashee Range on the west side of the Monashee Divide behind Mt.
 Begbie, Blanket Mountain, and the Greenbush Basin.
 It flows south into Sugar Lake, and south then west towards Lumby.
 At Shuswap Falls, it turns north and continues until it flows into Mabel Lake.
 Twenty five kilometres north, the river flows out of Mabel Lake into a two kilometre section called the Skookumchuck.
 Coming out of the canyon, the river runs for 36 kilometres down to Enderby, where it again turns north and meanders through the farmlands to Grindrod, then northeast to Mara Lake.
 The waters channel through Sicamous Narrows into Shuswap Lake.
 It is a long journey with a number of opportunities for paddling.